CESNET/shibboleth-sp-access-control/access_errors/README.md

  - user's attribute values do not comply with the specified access control definitions
  - some of the attributes used in the access control definitions are missing

 In both cases it is necessary that the administrator gets notified about the problem and receives as much information as possible.
-Although is possible to customize the standard Shibboleth SP access error page using the appropriate template, it provides very few options.
+Although it is possible to customize the standard Shibboleth SP access error page using the appropriate template, it provides very few options.

 ## Workaround